to-nexus/cross-game-reward/overview/en/03_security_and_testing.md

 ## ✅ Summary
 - 159/159 tests passing as of 2025-11-03 (Foundry).
 - Layered security controls built on well-audited OpenZeppelin modules.
-- Removed-reward locking risk is mitigated via automatic settlement on unstake.
+- Removed-reward locking risk is mitigated via automatic settlement on withdraw.

 See also: [../test/README.md](../test/README.md)